swegroup2/IDB/PITCHME.md

 +++
 @title[Self Critique Pt.
 1]
 ## What we did well
-* aesthetics of the website
-* informative yet non-cluttered layout
+* website aesthetics: informative and non-cluttered layout
-* database design
+* database design: made the API easy to implement
+* support for mobile layouts
+* learning tools quickly to finish the project on time

 +++
 @title[Self Critique Pt.
 2]
 ## What we learned
-* communication between people working on different components is key
+* how to implement an API
+* do your research before starting on something
 * always test locally before deploying
-* documentation is important

 +++
 @title[Self Critique Pt.
 3]
 ## What we could have improved on
-* time management
+* time management (starting early)
-* understanding the spec before starting on implementation
-* scope of search functionality
+* keeping data in database up to date
+* better communication between people working on different components

 +++
 @title[Self Critique Pt.
 4]
 ## What puzzled us
 * issue with Flask serving static pages
-* search results when query contains stop words
-* how we used so many GCP credits
+* how to override bootstrap's out-of-the-box CSS

 ---
 @title[Other Critiques]